longkey1/llmc/README.md

 model = "gpt-4"  # Optional: overrides the default model for this prompt
 ```

 You can also create prompt files in multiple directories.
 The tool will search for prompt files in all configured directories in the order they are specified in the configuration.
+If the same prompt file name exists in multiple directories, the file from the later directory in the configuration will be used (later directories take precedence).

 List available prompt templates:
 ```bash